-ew is an excellent worker and one of the most talented and knowledgeable linemen at AMPLE His work guality is excellent, he's very efficient dependable.
+Drew is an excellent worker and one of the most talented and knowledgeable linemen at AMPLE.
+His work quality is excellent, he's very efficient and dependable.
 Takes the initiative to even obtain some of his own materials to make the job even more efficient.
 I have encouraged him to make sure to clear materials with management.
-He continues to exceed standards Employee Acknowledgement Management -w Signature Signature
+He continues to exceed standards in Employee Acknowledgement Management OI-